rolldabones/grc-workbook/README.md

 Privacy uses artificial intelligence for impact assessment support, breach analysis, request handling and consent monitoring.
 The doctrinal constraints are calibrated to data subjects.
 No automated individual decision-making without legal basis.
 Named privacy owner on every assessment.

 Internal Audit uses artificial intelligence for population testing, sample selection, anomaly detection and drafting support.
 The doctrinal constraints are calibrated to independence.
 The artificial intelligence is not the auditor.
 It is the auditor's tool.
 The auditor's conclusion is human.

+These functions are commonly grouped under the three lines of defense convention.
+Legal, compliance, risk, information security and privacy may sit in either the first or second line depending on whether they hold decision power or only advise.
+Internal audit sits in the third line.

 **AUGMENTATION PATTERNS BY FUNCTION**